qvt/xtend2m/README.md

-Xtend2m is an extension of [Xtend](http://www.xtend-lang.org), a versatile, extendable language with a functional flavor that even qualifies for model transformation development with a concise syntax close to the Object Constraint Language.
-To increase maintainability of larger and more complex transformations, this work adds a cunstomized module concept to the Xtend language.
+Xtend2m turns [Xtend](http://www.xtend-lang.org) into a powerful model transformation language that supports modular programming.
+Xtend is a versatile, extendable language with a functional flavor.
+With a concise syntax close to the Object Constraint Language, Xtend qualifies for model transformation development.
+To increase maintainability of larger and more complex transformations, this work adds a customized module concept to the Xtend language.
 It is the first module concept for a transformation language with information hiding support.

 ### Description